YuktaWagh/QRGenie/README.md

 # QRGenie
-QRGenie is a QR Code Generator web application built using Django and Python that allows users to generate QR codes quickly and easily.
-With this application, users can input any text or information they want to encode, and the application will generate a corresponding QR code image.
+The QR Code Generator is a user-friendly web application powered by Django and Python.
+It enables users to effortlessly create custom QR codes by inputting any desired text or information.
+With a simple click of the "Generate" button, the application swiftly generates a QR code image using the qrcode library.
+The generated QR code is then presented to the user in a modal window, allowing them to conveniently download the image or close the modal.